Tweets are easy

 October 19th, 2018

-When Dave Bidini was unable to substantiate why my truncated attempt to improve Ms. Benson’s equity presentation constituted racism, he subsequently proceeded to fabricate an outrageous quote allegedly gleaned from a brief parking lot conversation.
-I was stated in a Tweet on his site that I feared Indigenous people wanted to “boot us off our land.”
-I emphatically deny saying, or even thinking any such thing-ever.
+When Dave Bidini was unable to substantiate why my truncated attempt to improve Ms. Benson’s equity presentation constituted racism, he subsequently proceeded to fabricate an outrageous quote allegedly gleaned from a brief parking lot conversation, alleging that I feared Indigenous people wanted to “boot us off our land.”
 Anyone who knows me or reads my writing knows how foreign to my value system such a statement would be.
 But in a Trumpian age, apparently many people are more than willing to believe in an outrageous lie.

 The wonderful growth of appreciation and understanding of Indigenous peoples that we are now witnessing in this country is the result of constructive actions and some difficult conversations.
 I will continue to provide preferential treatment at my own discretion, not because of any governmental dictum, to books from and about Indigenous societies and individuals, as I have been doing non-stop, in every issue of BC BookWorld, since 1987.